 During the 20th century, scholars and archaeologists have long debated on the figure of St. Valentine: indeed, on February 14 two holy martyrs of the same name are recorded, priest Valentine of Rome and bishop Valentine of Terni.
 The assumptions are basically three:

-- The first solution is the classic one, supported by the majority of scholars until a few years ago : the two saints are two separate persons.
-The Valentine of Rome was a priest who was martyred February 14 during the reign of Gallienus (253-268), who was buried by a Christian named Sabinilla in her own lands at the foot of the Parioli hill.
+- The first solution is the classic one, supported by the majority of scholars until a few years ago: the two saints were two separate individuals.
+The Valentine of Rome was a priest, martyred on February 14 under emperor Gallienus (253-268), who was buried by a Christian named Sabinilla in her own lands at the foot of the Parioli hill.
 These topographical indications are confirmed by a Chronograph of 354, written by Furius Dionysius Philocalus, which is the earliest mention of a martyr Valentino: here it is said that Pope Julius I built a basilica "quae appellatur Valentini" (that is called of Valentino).
 Moreover, the presence of a Valentino in Rome is also confirmed by the discovery, in the basilica at the foot of Parioli, of fragments of a poem where Pope Damasus had honored the martyr.

 - The third hypothesis, advanced by scholar Vincenzo Fiocchi Nicolai, is that the priest of Rome and the bishop of Terni would be the same person.
-Valentino from Terni came to Rome and was martyred and buried: afterwards his cult spread to his hometown, where the townspeople recorded him as their episcopus.
+Valentino from Terni came to Rome and was martyred and buried: afterwards his cult spread to his hometown, where the townspeople mentioned him as their episcopus (bishop).